Find answers to common questions about our programs, policies, and procedures

 Everything you need to know about Al Wisam Juniors

-We maintain a low student-to-teacher ratio of 12:1 to ensure personalized attention for each child.
+We maintain a low student-to-teacher ratio to ensure personalized attention for each child.
 Additionally, each classroom has a teaching assistant, bringing the actual ratio even lower during activities and providing enhanced support for all students.

 We offer instruction in both English and Arabic.
 English is the primary language of instruction, while Arabic language lessons are integrated throughout the week.
 We also introduce children to basic concepts in other languages through songs, games, and cultural activities.

-We offer a variety of enrichment activities including arts and crafts, music and movement, sports and physical education, storytelling, drama, cooking classes, and outdoor exploration.
+We offer a variety of enrichment activities including arts and crafts, movement, sports and physical education, storytelling, drama, cooking classes, and outdoor exploration.
 These activities are integrated into our daily schedule and included in the tuition fees.

 Learn about our enrollment process and requirements